Arrival in Manila Summary

 First off, always prepare a ballpen close to you.
 Airlines will ask you to fill out a Passenger Information Form or something similar.

-Fill out the info honestly especially the ones with red asterisk*.
+Fill out the info honestly, especially the ones with a red asterisk*.

 At the end of your registration journey, a QR code will be provided which you can download and present to the Coast Guard Booth.